Reddy Guide Service

 • Steelhead TroutSteelhead Trout

-• Join Captain John Reddy for a 5-hour ice fishing adventure targeting steelhead and brown trout in southeastern Wisconsin's productive waters.
-We'll fish the Milwaukee, Racine, or Kenosha areas depending on ice conditions and where the fish are biting.
+• Join Captain John Reddy for a 5-hour ice fishing adventure targeting steelhead and brown trout in southeastern Wisconsin's prime waters.
+We fish the Milwaukee, Racine, and Kenosha areas from December through March, choosing spots based on ice conditions and fish activity.
 All gear is included

 Trip Pricing and Availabilities:

-Ice Fishing for Steelhead & Browns - Southeast Wisconsin
+Half-Day Ice Fishing for Steelhead & Brown Trout

 What to Expect on the Ice